MCR Connections to Amazon Web Services via Direct Connect (DX)

-- A second option is to use the Direct Connect Gateway (DXGW) functionality as a target which can aggregate multiple VGWs from the local (and remote, if used) region(s).
-This method is, therefore, more extensible than the above even if you are only initially targeting a single VPC.
-A DXGW can be created from the Direct Connect/Direct Connect Gateways option in any region, and will be equally addressable via DX connection from all regions.
-Selecting this option does require careful consideration of traffic paths and latency implications and it is advised that you consult the AWS DXGW documentation for up to date information on the rules/limits imposed on this connection type.
+- A second option is to use the Direct Connect Gateway (DXGW) functionality as a target, which can aggregate multiple VGWs from the local (and remote, if used) region(s).
+This method is more extensible than the previous option even if you are only initially targeting a single VPC.
+A DXGW can be created from the Direct Connect/Direct Connect Gateways option in any region, and will be equally addressable through the DX connection from all regions.
+Selecting this option requires careful consideration of traffic paths and latency implications and it is advised that you consult the AWS DXGW documentation for up-to-date information on the rules/limits imposed on this connection type.

-- If you don’t currently have an existing MCR, you may refer to our main Megaport Cloud Router (MCR) article to create one.
+- If you don’t currently have an existing MCR, – refer to the main Megaport Cloud Router (MCR) article to create one.

 Creating/confirming your Private ASN for VGW and/or DXGW

-In order to connect MCR to your target VPC/s you will need to either create a new VGW or confirm the AS number of an existing VGW.
+To connect MCR to your target VPC(s), you need to either create a new VGW or confirm the AS number of an existing VGW.
 This can be done from the VPC/Virtual Private Gateways screen ensuring that your console view is in the same region as your desired target VPC:

-In the case above, a new VGW has been requested with tag ‘KB CustomVGW’ and ASN = 65333 (values within range 64512 – 65534 are accepted).
-This is suggested to replace the AWS default ASN (usually 7224) as routing multiple VXC instances to the same target ASN will potentially result in routing anomalies.
+In this example, a new VGW has been requested with tag ‘KB CustomVGW’ and ASN = 65333 (values within range 64512 – 65534 are accepted).
+We recommend replacing the AWS default ASN (usually 7224) as routing multiple VXC instances to the same target ASN can result in routing anomalies.

 Direct Connect Gateway

-Once created, you can associate the VGW to the DXGW using the Actions/Associate Virtual Private Gateway option as per below:
+Once created, you can associate the VGW to the DXGW using the Actions/Associate Virtual Private Gateway option:

-It is then possible to repeat the step above for all VGWs/VPCs you wish to peer noting that the IP address ranges of the VPCs for any connected subnets should NOT overlap.
+Repeat the step for all VGWs/VPCs you want to peer noting that the IP address ranges of the VPCs for any connected subnets should NOT overlap.
 The associated VGW(s) will appear in the ‘Virtual Interface Attachments’ after a few minutes, although at this stage, you may proceed to the Portal MCR configuration.

 Completing an AWS DX connection request from MCR

-From the steps completed above, the information available is sufficient to create the VXC request to AWS from our selected MCR.
+From the steps completed in the previous sections, sufficient information is available to create the VXC request to AWS from our selected MCR.

-Private type (VPC) connectivity option is selected here, and accordingly only the fields on the left hand side of the display are mandatory with the right hand side being auto populated, or you can enter manual values if you have specific requirements.
-For customer ASN you may use the MCR default (Megaport registered) value of 133937 or select your own valid private (or public) value as required (be aware previously we have used another Megaport ASN, 132863, and this is currently being updated in all screenshots across KnowledgeBase).
-For Amazon ASN this will either be the VGW value (for 1:1 VPC connections) or the custom value that was assigned to the DXGW in the earlier steps of this guide.
+Private type (VPC) connectivity option is selected here, and accordingly only the fields on the left hand side of the display are mandatory and the right side is auto populated (you can enter manual values if you have specific requirements).
+For customer ASN, you can use the MCR default (Megaport registered) value of 133937 or select your own valid private (or public) value as required (be aware previously we have used another Megaport ASN, 132863, and this is currently being updated in all screenshots across the KnowledgeBase).
+For Amazon ASN, this will either be the VGW value (for 1:1 VPC connections) or the custom value that was assigned to the DXGW in the earlier steps of this guide.

-After these values have been entered (and checked) you may press ‘Next’ and proceed to the next step to accept the connection detail summary, add to cart, and check-out the connection.
+6. After these values have been entered (and checked), click Next and proceed to the connection detail summary, add to cart, and check-out the connection.